What types of Surf are there, which one is yours?

 What is surfing?

-If we had to describe it in a few words, we would have to say that surfing consists of sliding standing up on a board over the waves.
-However, it is not so basic, because from there a wide range of possibilities opens up on the board, which give rise to creative geniuses of the athletes.
-Take a look at our Lanzarote surf lessons and learn how to surf, we also offer accommodation on the beach of Famara.
+If we had to describe it in a few words, we would have to say that surfing consists of sliding on a board standing on the waves.
+However, it is not so basic, because from there opens up a wide range of possibilities on the board, which give rise to creative genius of the athletes.
+Take a look at our surf lessons Lanzarote and learn how to surf, we also offer accommodation on the beach of Famara.

-Although we will go into more detail later, a priori we will be able to distinguish two main modalities.
-The first is the longboard, which is the most classic and in which very long boards are used (minimum 9 feet), as well as wider and thicker boards, which imply the practice of the sport much more smoothly.
-The other version is shortboard surfing, which is practiced on smaller, narrower and thinner boards, ideal for much more ostentatious maneuvers.
+Although we will delve deeper later, a priori we will be able to distinguish mainly two modalities.
+The first is the longboard, which is the most classic and in which very long boards are used (minimum 9 feet), as well as wider and thicker, which implies the practice of the sport much more smoothly.
+The other version is shortboard surfing, which is practiced with smaller, narrower and thinner boards, ideal for much more ostentatious maneuvers.

-As for its history, we are talking about a very old sport whose origin is not known with certainty, that is, historians do not agree on how it came about.
-Some people claim that around 500 years ago it was already practiced in the Polynesian Islands, although there are not many historical records to support this.
+As for its history, we are talking about a very old sport whose origin is not known with certainty, that is to say, historians do not agree on how it came about.
+Some people claim that around 500 years ago it was already practiced in the Polynesian Islands, although there are not many historical archives to support it.

 What is known is that the first contact of European man with surfing occurred during the eighteenth century, when James Cook arrived in the Hawaiian Islands and banned its practice among the natives.
-The intention was to force them to acquire European customs that were not typical of the place.
+The intention was to force them to acquire European customs and not typical of the place.

-Another important point is that surfing is a sport with a learning process that is organized in phases.
-You will not learn everything “all at once”, but the first objective will be to sit on the board, so that little by little you will be able to stand up and hold your balance for a period of time.
+Another important point is that surfing is a sport with a learning process is organized in phases.
+You will not learn everything “at once”, but the first objective will be to sit on the board, so that gradually you will be able to stand up and hold your balance for a period of time.

-As you practice and get better at it, you will start trying other techniques, such as walls (skirting the wave).
-Once you have learned this stage, the next one is to learn how to print speed to the board, which will be useful to start the rest of the maneuvers that can be done surfing, among which you can find the reentry, floater, roundhouse, cut-back, snap, aerials, tubes, etcetera.
+When you practice and improve, you will start to try other techniques, such as wall surfing (skirting the wave).
+Once you have learned this stage, the next one is to learn how to print speed to the board, which will be useful to implement the rest of the maneuvers that can be done surfing, among which you can find the reentry, floater, roundhouse, cut-back, snap, aerials, tubes, and so on.

 As for children, they can start with this practice from an early age, always with supervision and professional advice, avoiding any type of injury.
-At later ages, it is advisable that you first have to visit a physician to learn about the possible risks and limitations.
+In later ages, it is advisable that before you have to go to a professional to know the possible risks and limitations.
 There is also surfing adapted for the disabled.

 At the same time, all this means that surfing is considered an excellent generator of sensations and emotions, among which stand out that of freedom and competition with ourselves, aspiring to self-improvement.
-In addition, we will be in a natural environment that helps relaxation and stress reduction, motivating and motivating us to constantly improve and achieve self-confidence.
+In addition, we will be in a natural environment that helps relaxation and stress reduction, motivating us to constantly improve and achieving self-confidence.

 Surfing needs